-Species Status Potential Impact Summary Fin whale (Balaenoptera physalus) MMPA No effects to this species anticipated.
+Species Status Potential Impact Summary Common minke whale (Balaenoptera acutorostrata) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
+Dall's porpoise (Phocoenoides dalli) ММРА No effects to this species anticipated.
+Refer to Potential Impact Summary for the blue whale.
+Fin whale (Balaenoptera physalus) MMPA No effects to this species anticipated.
+Refer to Potential Impact Summary for the blue whale.
 Harbor porpoise (Phocoena phocoena) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Humpback whale (Megaptera novaeangliae) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Killer whale (Orcinus orca) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Northern right-whale dolphin (Lissodelphis borealis) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Pacific white-sided dolphin (Lagenorhynchus obliquidens) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Risso's dolphin (Grampus griseus) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Sperm whale (Physeter macrocephalus) MMPA No effects to this species anticipated.
 Refer to Potential Impact Summary for the blue whale.
 Striped dolphin (Stenella coeruleoalba) MMPA No effects to this species anticipated.
-Refer to Potential Impact Summary for the blue whale. В irds American peregrine falcon (Falco peregrinus anatum) Delisted from ESA; FP No suitable habitat for nesting, hunting, or foraging exists adjacent to the harbor area and it is assumed that transient individuals would avoid the area during most harbor activities, particularly dredging and vessel usage in the harbor.
+Refer to Potential Impact Summary for the blue whale.
+B irds American peregrine falcon (Falco peregrinus anatum) Delisted from ESA; FP No suitable habitat for nesting, hunting, or foraging exists adjacent to the harbor area and it is assumed that transient individuals would avoid the area during most harbor activities, particularly dredging and vessel usage in the harbor.
 While there is a known nesting site near the sediment disposal site at Point Pedernales (VSFB 2023a), disturbance associated with offloading dredged materials would be temporary, infrequent, and insignificant.
 Marbled murrelet (Brachyramphus marmoratus) FT While the Proposed Action may cause temporary disruptions to feeding and foraging activity, there would be no impact to nesting behavior, as marbled murrelet typically nest in forested areas (NatureServe Explorer 2024), and there is no suitable nesting habitat located within the project area.
 It is anticipated that individuals would avoid the area during most activities, particularly dredging and vessel usage in the harbor.
 No effects to this species anticipated.
 Sea Turtles Leatherback sea turtle (Dermochelys coriacea) FE; Candidate species under California ESA Potential for direct mortality is considered highly unlikely as species is not known to occur within the harbor.
 Potential indirect impacts from noise and increased turbidity during dredging, vessel operations, and recreational activities in the harbor are anticipated to be minimal.
-Prior study of impacts from dredging suggest minimal potential for impacts to sea turtles from dredging noise (Popper et al. 2014).
-With implementation of the impact avoidance measures summarized in Section 2.4.1, Environmental Protection Measures - Biological Resources, including use of turbidity curtain, no effects to this species are anticipated.
+Prior study of impacts from dredging suggest